nauam/Courses/docs/administration/projects/resource-model-sources/azure.md

 ::: enterprise
 :::

-The Azure Resource Model Source Plugin provides the Azure VMs as nodes on a QW Control Server.
+The Azure Resource Model Source Plugin provides the Azure VMs as nodes on a Rundeck Server.

-The source code lives at [https://github.com/qwcontrol-plugins/qwcontrol-azure-plugin](https://github.com/qwcontrol-plugins/qwcontrol-azure-plugin).
+The source code lives at [https://github.com/rundeck-plugins/rundeck-azure-plugin](https://github.com/rundeck-plugins/rundeck-azure-plugin).

 ### Credentials Settings